-In our dual-degree proposals, the areas of overlap (double-counting of courses taken outside the public health program) include the allowed electives (6-9 credits, depending on thesis versus project track) and an internship/practicum and/or capstone project that meets the needs/requirements of both degree programs (ensured through shared oversight of those efforts).
-Students in these programs complete all core course requirements and fulfill the same competency framework as other MSPH students.
+In our dual-degrees, the areas of overlap (double-counting of courses taken outside the public health program) include the electives (6-9 credits, depending on thesis versus project track) and an internship/practicum and/or capstone [project option only] that meets the needs/requirements of both degree programs (ensured through shared oversight of those efforts).
+Students in these programs complete all core and concentration course requirements as other MSPH students.